Agricultural Science Studying Independently

 Q: Are the online classes pre-recorded?

-A: No, each online class is streamed live as per the timetable.
+A: No, each online class is streamed live.
 Recordings of classes will be available after each live class is completed.
 These can then be replayed as a revision aid.

 Q: Will I have access to recordings of the live classes?